 Materials scientists create tailor-made, highly defined mesoporous support materials and develop pore-selective anchoring procedures to make a broad range of catalyst support hybrids available.

 Area B – Catalysis

 Chemists from the field of catalysis modify known organometallic catalysts for anchoring them within the pores of the solid supports and probe confinement effects of the catalyst-support hybrids.

 Area C – Analysis, Theory and Simulation

-Physical chemists will employ new and highly specialized physical techniques to examine the mesoporous materials and catalyst-support hybrids in great detail.
-Theoreticians will build upon these results and model the processes within the pores.
+Physical chemists employ new and highly specialized physical techniques to examine the mesoporous materials and catalyst-support hybrids in great detail.
+Theoreticians build upon these results and model the processes within the pores.